 Yamate cautions, “I think we do need to be cognizant of how we present ourselves.
 But if it’s a question of coaching you to be more like the way other people want you to be, and it may not be the way you want to be, then you’re raising some different challenges.”

 Nancy Gertner, a retired federal judge who now teaches at Harvard Law School, is known for her trademark red blazers.
 She encourages attorneys to be themselves.
 “I felt like the challenge of my generation was that we were going to be ourselves in the profession.
 The generation before us thought they had to wear ties, literally—man suits.
 I could wear whatever I wanted.”

 The law is an appearance-focused profession.
 But women are often subject to undue focus on their looks, dress, and comportment in ways that men never are.
 Herminia Ibarra and Robin Ely of Harvard Business School point out that time spent worrying about image diminishes the energy you have to focus on something constructive.
 “People who focus on how others perceive them are less clear about their goals, less open to learning from failure, and less capable of self-regulation,” they write.
 Instead, they suggest, focus on your purpose: get clear on your goals, then invest energy in learning what you need to do to achieve them.
-(For more thoughts on women and careers from Ely, see the Speaker’s Corner.)
+(For more thoughts on women and careers from Ely, see “Lessons on Life and Leadership”.)

 10. Learn to cope with bias.

 Unconscious bias and the tendency for people to prefer working with those who are like them can be obstacles when building relationships for women and women of color.
 “Understand that bias exists,” Yamate counsels, and “constantly be on guard for bias to crop up at unexpected and unforeseen times.”
 It’s important to “understand how it fits into the bigger picture of all our relationships,” she says, “but not to let the thought that we have to deal with it cripple us.”